byrn1855/T_Cell_SILAC/SILAC-analysis-T_Cell_Surfaceomics/README.md

 Detailed instructions/example

-1. Add Skyline output data and parameter file to "Master" folder.
+1. Add Skyline export data and parameter file to "Master" folder.
 Detailed information on the parameter file can be found below.
 In this example, the CD4+ hypoxia data in Figure 5 will be analyzed.
-The Skyline output data are contained in "CD4_Combined_Skyline_Output.csv".
+The Skyline export data are contained in "CD4_Combined_Skyline_Export.csv".
 Note that data from both PNGase and tryptic fractions has been added.
 The parameter file in this example is "parameter_CD4.csv".
 2. Open "Workflow.R" in RStudio.
 2. Set the working directory to the "Master" folder.
 4. Set source to "./Master/SILAC_Script/SILAC_v2.R".